 Oliver Cromwell’s Roundheads destroyed many of the world’s original Tudor Gardens, with neglect ruining those that remained.
-However, this beautiful form of fantasy garden has been recreated by Hamilton Gardens in the heart of the Waikato.

-Positioned alongside the Waikato River, this traditional garden reflects the fascination sixteenth century English aristocracy had with geometric patterns and symbolism with double meanings.
+This traditional garden reflects the fascination sixteenth century English aristocracy had with geometric patterns and symbolism with double meanings.

 A feature of most Tudor gardens were the beasts on green and white striped poles.
 None have survived and the only other known reconstruction is at Hampton Court.
 They include; a griffin, dragon, centaur, phoenix, unicorn, satyr, sea serpent and Bottom – one of the primary characters from William Shakespeare’s comedy A Midsummer Night’s Dream.
 They hold sculptural crests of some of the ‘rock stars’ of Tudor times including privateer and slaver Sir Francis Drake, who was notorious for his many plunderous journeys sanctioned by Elizabeth I.